SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

 To do this, download a topic configuration file from the [SNEWS2.0 GitHub repository](https://github.com/SNEWS2/snews2-config).
 Select the `.env` file depending on your usage:
 * for this tutorial, use the [test-config.env](https://github.com/SNEWS2/snews2-config/blob/master/test-config.env) to connect to non-production test topics on a stable instance of Hopskotch.
 * the [prod-config.env](https://github.com/SNEWS2/snews2-config/blob/master/prod-config.env) can be used to connect to production topics on a stable instance of Hopskotch.
 * the [dev-config.env](https://github.com/SNEWS2/snews2-config/blob/master/dev-config.env) can be used to connect to test topics on the development instance of Hopskotch.
+You would need separate credentials for the development instance; your credentials for the production Hopskotch instance will not work.

 Load your configuration file before sending/receiving messages via `source test-config.env`.